LauzHack/LauzHack.github.io/policies.md

 If you are currently living in a different place than your university, such as for an internship, please provide some basic proof that this is the case, such as a badge of a company you're interning in.

-We do not reimburse food nor travel-related purchase such as sleeping bags or mobile data.
+We do not reimburse food nor travel-related purchases such as sleeping bags or mobile data.

-We only reimburse costs for accepted participants, so please do not make any travel expenses before you have been accepted.
+We only reimburse costs for accepted participants, please do not make any travel expenses before you receive an acceptance confirmation.